HenokB/Gemini/README.md

-# Dive into the world of Generative AI with Gemini
+# Dive into the world of LLMs with Gemini